 The Paleo Project was the first project in Oregon to be designated by former Governor John Kitzhaber as a highest priority state sustainability project under Oregon Solutions.
 It won the prestigious Governor’s Sustainability Award in 2001.
 It has won acclaim in local, regional, state and national media through articles that have been circulated far and wide by national news wire services.
 The Paleo Project played a strong role in the designation of Fossil as a 2003 All America City Finalist in a national competition.

 - Nearly $2 million invested in local projects that are based on the Paleo Project.
-These include a summer programs, a three-year community-school education program,architectural planning for a paleo-based facility and infrastructure improvements to the City of Fossil.
+These include a summer program, a three-year community-school education program, architectural planning for a paleo-based facility and infrastructure improvements to the city of Fossil.

-- The new 1,400-square foot home of the Oregon Paleo Lands Institute, designed as a hub for hands-on natural history education, exploration and ecotourism in Oregon’s John Day Fossil Beds region opened over the 4th of July weekend, 2009.
+- The new 1,400-square foot home of the Oregon Paleo Lands Institute, designed as a hub for hands-on natural history education, exploration, and ecotourism in Oregon’s John Day Fossil Beds region opened in July 2009.